Merulo/CompilerJFTT/README.md

 # Compiler
-Created by as part of JFTT (Języki Formalne i Teoria Translacji).
+Created as part of JFTT (Języki Formalne i Teoria Translacji).
 It compiles programs written in simple imperative language for Register Machine.
 Specification can be found in specification.pdf, beware it is written in polish.

 ## General Information
 Compiler is written in C++ with small parts of C. Tests are run using python.